ska-telescope/ska-mid-cbf-int-tests/README.md

 - Navigate to Pipelines
 - Click New pipeline, and identify the newly created pipeline associated with your username
 - Wait for initial jobs to run
-- Select the on_demand stage and the mid-on-demand-deploy job
+- Select the on_demand_\<site\> stage and the \<site\>-mid-on-demand-deploy job
+- Decide on dependency versions to deploy:
+    - To use the tagged versions specified in ska-mid-cbf-int-tests/charts from CAR set CHARTS_USE_DEV_HASH=false
+    - To use dev hash versions from respective Gitlab repos, set nothing as CHARTS_USE_DEV_HASH=true by default
+        - To use latest dev hashes, set nothing as latest hashes are automatically grabbed by default
+        - To use a specific hash set MCS_HASH_VERSION and/or EC_HASH_VERSION to the desired hash
 - Click run on the job, once completed this will create a namespace for you, the name of the namespace created will be viewable in the job log

-Redeploying a namespace: run the mid-on-demand-redeploy job
+Redeploying a namespace: run the \<site\>-mid-on-demand-redeploy job

-Destroying a namespace: either run the mid-on-demand-destroy job in stage cleanup or if not available run command ```kubectl delete namespace <name-of-namespace>``` on a node connected to the relevant cluster.
-Destruction will be automatically run if automated testing is run on Gitlab.
+Destroying a namespace: either run the \<site\>-mid-on-demand-destroy job in stage on_demand_\<site\> or run command ```kubectl delete namespace <name-of-namespace>``` on a node connected to the relevant cluster.
+Destruction will be automatically run if the python-test job is run on Gitlab with job \<site\>-mid-on-demand-destroy in the stage cleanup.

 ## Automated Testing